-South Africa occupies the most southern tip of Africa with its long coastline stretching more than 3 000 kilometres (km), from the desert border with Namibia on the Atlantic coast southwards around the tip of Africa and then north to the border of subtropical Mozambique on the Indian Ocean.
+South Africa occupies a long coastline stretching more than 3 000 kilometres (km), from the desert border with Namibia on the Atlantic coast southwards around the tip of Africa, and then north to the border of subtropical Mozambigue on the Indian Ocean.

-The country has more than 290 conservation parks.
-It is home to almost 300 mammal species, about 860 bird species, and 8 000 plant species.
+The country has more than 290 conservation parks, and is home to almost 300 mammal species, about 860 bird species and 8 000 plant species.
 The annual sardine run is the biggest migration on the planet.
 South Africa comprises nine world heritage sites and is divided into eight biomes.